StevenNocent/vpn-config/README.md

 </p>

 <h1>Proton VPN - Installation and Set Up</h1>
 This tutorial will provide a step-by-step guide to install and configure a Virtual Private Network (VPN) on an Azure Virtual Machine.
-Furthermore, we will examine the process of utilizing a VPN, and documenting the Internet Protocol (IP) addresses of our local computer, virtual machine without a VPN, and virtual machine with a Proton VPN installed.<br />
+Furthermore, we will examine the process of utilizing a VPN, and documenting the Internet Protocol (IP) addresses of our local computer, virtual machine without a VPN, and virtual machine with a VPN installed.<br />

 <h2>Video Demonstration</h2>